Skip to main content

 Common (Usually Minor)

-• Subconjunctival hemorrhage (red spot on white of eye)—harmless, resolves
+• Subconjunctival hemorrhage (red spot on white of eye)-usually benign and self-limited

 • Floaters-usually temporary